-Figure 11.22 Prim's MST algorithm proof.
+Figure 11.23 Prim's MST algorithm proof.
 The left oval contains that portion of the graph where Prim's MST and the "true" MST T agree.
 The right oval contains the rest of the graph.
-The two portions of the graph are connected by (at least) edges $e_j$ (selected by Prim's algorithm to be in the MST) and e' (the "correct" edge to be placed in the MST).
-Note that the path from $v_w$ to $v_j$ cannot include any marked vertex $v_i$ , $i \le j$ , because to do so would form a cycle.
+The two portions of the graph are connected by (at least) edges e_j (selected by Prim's algorithm to be in the MST) and e' (the "correct" edge to be placed in the MST).
+Note that the path from v_w to v_j cannot include any marked vertex v_i , $i \leq j$, because to do so would form a cycle.